dgblack/dgblack.github.io/index.md

   * 2017
   * Awarded to students in the top 5% of their faculty and year.

+# Supervision, Mentorship, and Teaching
+* Taught a ROS tutorial class for my supervisor's graduate-level robotics course (Winter 2022)
+* Supervised a group of four fourth year undergraduate students in Engineering Physics for their capstone project in mechanical design (5 months - Fall 2021)
+* Supervised a group of six fourth year undergraduate / 1st year masters students for an extensive course project in haptics (4 months - Winter 2022)
+* Am mentoring a masters student from the French air force and Ecole Polytechnique in France who came to work with us (3 months - Spring 2022)
+* Will mentor a third year undergraduate co-op student (4 months - Summer 2022)

 # Skills
 *	C++, C#, Java, MATLAB, LaTeX, Python, Linux, Robot Operating System, ROSBridge, da Vinci Research Kit, Unity, Oculus, Microsoft Mixed Reality Toolkit (very familiar)
 *	C, Julia, Assembly Language, VHDL, Android Studio (proficient)